StefanoMammola/Troglohyphantes_vignai_overlooked_diversity/README.md

 Database and R script to generate the analysis in:

 Isaia, M., Arnedo, M.A., Mammola, S. ().
 Integrative approach uncovers overlooked diversity in subterranean spiders (Araneae: Linyphiidae: Troglohyphantes).
-In preparation.
+Invertebrate systematics, under review

 Databases:
 1) Morphology.csv Morphological measures on troglohyphantes, as described in: